-Subject to continued employment, 10% of a participant's proportion of the Pool will vest on the first Issuance Date, 15% of a participant's proportion of the Pool will vest on the second Issuance Date and 25% of a participant's proportion of the Pool will vest on each of the third, fourth and fifth Issuance Dates.
+Subject to continued employment, 10% of a participant's proportion of the Pool vested on the first Issuance Date, 15% of a participant's proportion of the Pool vested on the second Issuance Date and 25% of a participant's proportion of the Pool vested on each of the third, fourth and fifth Issuance Dates.
 "Issuance Date" for these purposes is the annual date on which the Company determines the Asia Linked Revenue for each financial year, beginning with the financial year commencing April 1, 2011.